Deepfakes and deep media: A new security battleground

 Several startups are in the process of commercializing comparable deepfake video detection tools.
 Amsterdam-based Deeptrace Labs offers a suite of monitoring products that purport to classify deepfakes uploaded on social media, video hosting platforms, and disinformation networks.
 Dessa has proposed techniques for improving deepfake detectors trained on data sets of manipulated videos.
 And Truepic raised an $8 million funding round in July 2018 for its video and photo deepfake detection services.
 In December 2018, the company acquired another deepfake “detection-as-a-service” startup — Fourandsix — whose fake image detector was licensed by DARPA.

 Beyond developing fully trained systems, a number of companies have published corpora in the hopes that the research community will pioneer new detection methods.
-To accelerate such efforts, Facebook — along with Amazon Web Services (AWS), Microsoft’s Partnership on AI, and academics from a number of universities — is spearheading the Deepfake Detection Challenge.
+To accelerate such efforts, Facebook — along with Amazon Web Services (AWS), the Partnership on AI, and academics from a number of universities — is spearheading the Deepfake Detection Challenge.
 The Challenge includes a data set of video samples labeled to indicate which were manipulated with AI.
 In September 2019, Google released a collection of visual deepfakes as part of the FaceForensics benchmark, which was cocreated by the Technical University of Munich and the University Federico II of Naples.
 More recently, researchers from SenseTime partnered with Nanyang Technological University in Singapore to design DeeperForensics-1.0, a data set for face forgery detection that they claim is the largest of its kind.

 Deepfake audio